Tapiwa5217/global-time-app/README.md

 ## Getting Started

-1. to get A Live Preview of the web app, click the link below.
+1. to get A Live Preview of the web app, click the link.
     [Live Preview](https://tapiwa5217.github.io/global-time-app/)

 2. Select a timezone from the dropdown menu to view the associated information.

 ## Technologies Used

-HTML
+* HTML
-CSS
+* CSS
-SCSS
+* SCSS
-JavaScript
+* JavaScript